pointwisegmbh/locarta-public-docs/android/docs/index.md

 ------

-By default the host app __should not__ be setting any additional permissions in it's manifest.
+By default the host app __should not__ be setting any additional permissions in its manifest.

 The set of minimal permissions embedded in the Locarta SDK is: